The Restructuring Review: Greece

 - from the state for value added tax and withholding taxes imposed with surcharges of any nature;

-- from the state and local government bodies for all causes.
+- from the state and local government bodies for all causes; and

-According to Article 167 of the Bankruptcy Code, the claims of category (a) above shall be satisfied first and in full.
+According to Article 167 of the Bankruptcy Law, the claims of category (a) above shall be satisfied first and in full.